dougeby/IntuneDocs/InTuneDocs/deploy-use/set-up-windows-device-management-with-microsoft-intune.md

 [!INCLUDE[AAD-enrollment](../includes/win10-automatic-enrollment-aad.md)]

 ## Enable Windows enrollment without automatic enrollment
-You can let users install and enroll their devices without Azure AD Premium automatic enrollment.
-Once you assign a license to users' account, the user can add that account to a Windows device and agree to enroll the device in management.
-If you create DNS CNAME resource records,  users connect and enroll in Intune without entering a server name.
+You can let users enroll their devices without Azure AD Premium automatic enrollment.
+Once you assign licenses, users can enroll after adding their work account to their personally-owned devices or joining their corporate-owned devices to your Azure AD.
+Creating a DNS alias (CNAME record type) makes it easier for users to enroll their devices.
+If you create DNS CNAME resource records, users connect and enroll in Intune without having to enter the Intune server name.

 **Step 1: Create CNAMEs** (optional)<br>
 Create CNAME DNS resource records for your company’s domain.
 For example, if your company’s website is contoso.com, you would create a CNAME in DNS that redirects EnterpriseEnrollment.contoso.com to enterpriseenrollment-s.manage.microsoft.com.